• Skip to primary navigation

 Thank you so much for reading, and I hope you found this helpful.
 Do you have any useful tips for eating vegan snacks in Japan?
 If so, please share below!

-You can also check out my post about vegan drinks in Japan!
+You can also check out my posts about:

 Thank you for this, Mochi sounds amazing!
 I’m in Okinawa as a vegan so it’s different than America for sure.